terminaloutcomes/saml-rs/README.md

 # saml-rs

-A library for doing SAML things, terribly, in rust.
+My main aim at the moment is to provide IdP capabilities for the [Kanidm](https://github.com/kanidm/kanidm) project, if you want to help - please log PRs/Issues against [terminaloutcomes/saml-rs](https://github.com/terminaloutcomes/saml-rs).

+## Please help!

+I can't work out how to get signed assertions to validate in any publicly-available SP implementation :(

 This library's in a lot of flux right now, if you're using it from Github then... sorry?
 Once it's published as a crate you'll have a relatively stable target, as much as that'll help?

-My main aim at the moment is to provide IdP capabilities for the [Kanidm](https://github.com/kanidm/kanidm) project, if you want to help - please log PRs/Issues against [terminaloutcomes/saml-rs](https://github.com/terminaloutcomes/saml-rs).

-# Documentation
+## Documentation

 The automatically-generated documentation based on the `main` branch is here: https://terminaloutcomes.github.io/saml-rs/saml_rs/

-# Generating the SAML keys for the test server.
+## Generating the SAML keys for the test server.

 You'll need cloudflare's SSL toolkit [cloudflare/ssl](https://github.com/cloudflare/cfssl).

 This assumes you're running it from `~/certs`

-## Create a config.json
+### Create a config.json

 ```json
 {